Thursday, June 12, 2025

-Today is Easter Monday (feria II within the octave of Easter) under the 1954 (double of the I class) and 1962 (I class) rubrics.
+Today is the Thursday in the octave of Pentecost under the 1954 (semi-double) and 1962 (I class) rubrics.

 Collect